SchlenkR/applied_fsharp_challenge/artikel/9 - Evaluating Stateful Functions.md

 type Block<'value, 'state> = 'state option -> BlockOutput<'value, 'state>
 ```

-Instead of a `'state` parameter, a block expects an optional `'state` parameter.
+Instead of a `'state` parameter, a block expects an optional `'state option` parameter.

-Now, our `bind` function has to be adapter.
-Since `bind` is just a kind of relais between functions that has to unpack and forward a previousely packed state tuple, the modification is quite local and easy to understand:
+Now, our `bind` function has to be adapted.
+Since `bind` is just a kind of "relais" between functions that has to unpack and forward a previousely packed state tuple, the modification is quite local and easy to understand:

 ```fsharp
 let bind